 Tomz has published in the fields of international relations, American politics, comparative politics, and statistical methods.
 He is the author of Reputation and International Cooperation: Sovereign Debt across Three Centuries and numerous articles in political science and economics journals.

 Douglas Rivers is a senior fellow at the Hoover Institution and a professor of political science at Stanford University.
-He is also a research fellow with the Stanford Institute for the Quantitative Study of Society and the president and CEO of YouGov/Polimetrix.
+He is the president and CEO of YouGov/Polimetrix.

 Jon A. Krosnick is Frederic O. Glover Professor in Humanities and Social Sciences.
 An expert on questionnaire design and survey research methods, he has taught courses on survey methods around the world for 30 years and has served as a methodology consultant to government agencies, commercial firms, and academic scholars.
 His substantive work focuses on the psychology of political attitudes and behavior.
 He was co-principal investigator of the American National Election Study, the nation's preeminent academic research project exploring voter decision-making and political campaign effects.
 Dr. Krosnick studies how the American public's political attitudes are formed, change, and shape thinking and action.

 Justin Grimmer is an associate professor of political science at Stanford University.
 His research examines how representation occurs in American politics using new statistical methods.
 His first book Representational Style in Congress: What Legislators Say and Why It Matters (Cambridge University Press, 2013) shows how senators define the type of representation they provide constituents and how this affects constituents' evaluations.
 His second book The Impression of Influence: How Legislator Communication and Government Spending Cultivate a Personal Vote (Under Review, with Sean J.